- 5

 Yesemek is now an open-air museum, where visitors can walk among unfinished statues left exactly where they were carved over 3,000 years ago.

-π Location: Yesemek Village, Islahiye District, Gaziantep Province
+Location: Yesemek Village, Islahiye District, Gaziantep Province

 Best Time to Visit: Spring & autumn (mild temperatures, fewer tourists)

-πΊοΈ Maps & Brochures: Available at the entrance
+Maps & Brochures: Available at the entrance

 Flights available from Istanbul, Ankara, and Izmir

-Buses run from Gaziantep to Islahiye, then a taxi or local minibus to Yesemek
+By Bus: Buses run from Gaziantep to Islahiye, then a taxi or local minibus to Yesemek

-From Hatay (Antakya): ~2-hour drive (130 km)
+By Car: From Gaziantep: ~1.5-hour drive (110 km), From Hatay (Antakya): ~2-hour drive (130 km)

-β¨ If you love history, art, and ancient civilizations, Yesemek is a must-visit! β¨
+If you love history, art, and ancient civilizations, Yesemek is a must-visit!